-What Can a Handyman Do in Johnson City, Tennessee?
+What Can a Handyman Do Without a License in Johnson City, Tennessee?

 In Johnson City (Washington County), Tennessee, most "handyman" work can be done without a Tennessee contractor license as long as each project stays under Tennessee’s contractor licensing threshold (commonly $25,000 total cost including labor and materials) and you are not performing regulated trade work (electrical/plumbing/HVAC).
 Even when a contractor license is not required, you generally still need a local business license (city and/or county) and must pull permits for certain types of work (structural, major mechanical/electrical/plumbing, etc.).